The Information Zone - Page 2

 2 QA REPORTING

-The QA activity described in section 1 is only fully effective when the reporting of that activity provides clear information to identify strengths and areas for development, and provide ongoing actions to support improvement.
-The reports which are designed to achieve that goal are:
+The QA activity described in section 1 is only fully effective when the reporting of that activity provides clear information to answer the questions from the start of this document.

 A summary of all action points from Annual Reviews and progress on achieving those action points is maintained by the School for Development and Participation.

-In addition to the reports indicated above, a full Self Evaluation Document (SED) will be produced for OfSTED purposes each year.
+These awards are inspected by OfSTED as part of their inspection of Initial Teacher Training.
+In addition to the reports indicated above, a Self Evaluation Document (SED) is produced by 31st December and submitted to OfSTED each year.

 | previous | next |